Person working at a Windows 11 computer

 8. Click on Finish

-9. Your K Drive will now appear under Network
+9. Your K Drive will now appear under This PC in File Explorer (it may take several minutes to appear)

 1. Click on the up arrow in the system tray.
 View Image